DEFRA/cyltfr-acceptance-tests/README.md

 It uses wdio, combined with Mocha framework and Chai assertions library

+Linting is built in with Standard - you will need to add the StandardJS extension in VScode.

 ## Branching Strategy

 ## Create new branch off development